Brunovsky/kickstart/code/analysis.md

         >= -b           -1       0
         >=  0           -1       0
         >=  b           -1       1

+    artificial variables are set to b for initial feasible solution
 ```

 The simplex solver is based on the two-phase method: